 A divorce ends a marriage that was legally valid before the divorce order.
-An annulment declares that the marriage was never legally valid.
-It never truly existed in the eyes of the law.
-So, in effect, there is nothing to terminate.
+An annulment declares that the marriage was never legally valid to begin with.

 In divorce proceedings, the parties need to show that their legally valid marriage has broken down irretrievably to get a divorce order.
 In annulment proceedings, the parties must show that the marriage was not legal or valid from the start.

-To understand the annulment process, we need to understand the two categories of marriage that form the grounds for annulment: void and voidable marriages.
+To understand the annulment process in Singapore, we need to understand the two categories of marriage that form the grounds for annulment: void and voidable marriages.

 The law regarding annulments in Singapore